Washington Huskies football: Oregon

+Washington and Oregon first met in 1900.
+The Cascade Clash, as it is informally known to some, is an American college football rivalry between the Oregon Ducks and Washington Huskies of the Big Ten Conference.
+The respective campuses in Eugene and Seattle are 285 mi apart, via Interstate 5.

+It is one of the top 25 most played rivalries in NCAA Division I FBS history, and has been played regularly since 1900.

+From 2004 until 2016, Oregon won 12 consecutive matchups against the Huskies, the longest streak by either team in the series.
+However, Washington leads the series all time with a record of 63–49–5 as of 2024.

 Washington State

 Washington and Washington State first played each other in 1900.
 Traditionally, the Apple Cup is the final game of the regular season for both teams.
 The Apple Cup trophy has been presented to the winner of the game by the state's governor since 1963.
-Washington leads the series 75–33–6 as of the 2022 season.
+Washington leads the series 76–34–6 as of the 2024 season.